elvinmirzazada/salona-business-django/TRANSLATION_GUIDE.md

 - Always run `compilemessages` after editing .po files
 - The language preference is stored in the user's session
 - Static text in JavaScript may require additional setup (we'll handle that when needed)
+- The .mo file (12KB) has been successfully compiled and is ready for use